gchq/event-logging-schema/docs/content/en/docs/basic-structure.md

 The schema action element structures are defined in more detail in [Schema Actions]({{< relref "schema-actions" >}}).

+#### Method

+This optionally describes the method used to perform the _Schema Action_, if applicable.
+For example a user may be deleting a document but the method used to delete that document may be via a web request or a Command Line Interface command, e.g. `rm`.

+A Method can contain one of:

+* `<WebResource>` - describe a web resource or API/REST endpoint.
+* `<Command>` - describes a command that has been executed, e.g. in a Command Line Interface.

 ### Event Chain

 Sometimes events occur that are directly related to another event, for example when an asynchronous search is initiated by a user and at some later point they view the search results.